tornadogarden/MC-Lock-on-Sight/README.md

-# Minecraft but you Freeze on sight
+# Minecraft, but you freeze others on sight
 A Minecraft datapack that allows players to lock the position of other players by looking at them.

 ## Setup: